tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 }

+#Two methods to run the query.
+The compiled method gives the best performance.

+#Method 1: Run immediately with our interpret engine
+interpret query q1a()

-#compile and install the query as a stored procedure
+#Method 2: Compile and install the query as a stored procedure
 install query q1a

-#run the query
+#run the compiled query
 run query q1a()
 ```
 ### SELECT INTO A Table Style